CodedSakura/FabricTPA/README.md

 Requires [FabricAPI](https://www.curseforge.com/minecraft/mc-mods/fabric-api)

 ## Commands
-All commands don't require OP permissions.
+All commands except `/tpaconfig` don't require OP permissions.
 They're meant for everyone on a server to use.

 `/tpa <player>` - Initiates request for you to teleport to `<player>`
 `/tpahere <player>` - Initiates request for `<player>` to teleport to you